Court Decides On 60-Year-Old's Capacity in 2009 | Curtis Parkinson

 Our Advice

-Our advice, as ever, is to seek professional help if you’re considering setting up an LPA or are unsure of your options.
+If you’re considering an LPA or need guidance, seek professional advice.
 They’ll ensure the documents do what you want them to do and that nothing is left to chance.

 For further information, advice or an instant quotation, please contact us.
 We’re here to help.